RechieKho/ds/Style.md

 6. Open curly bracket in new line for function only.
 7. Local variable names are in `snake_case`.
 8. Control flow's open curly bracket not in new line.

+Rules for implementation of `struct`:
+3. Description of each property of a `struct` must be written above the implementation as multiline comment.
+4. Names of properties are in `snake_case`.